KamilKoso/YoutubeDownloader/README.md

 **3.ChangeAccountLevel**<br>
 localhost:{port}/Auth/ChangeAccountLevel<br>
 This api is just to change account level of the logged in user since we do not have any payment processor i made this api in order to be able to change account levels.
-It takes number from 0 to 2 which indicates account level:
+It takes number from 0 to 2 which indicates account level:<br>
-0-None (can download videos same as non registerd users so up to 720p quality) 1-Standard (can download videos in up to 1080p quality) 2-Gold (can download in all possible video qualities)
+0-None (can download videos same as non registerd users so up to 720p quality)<br>
+1-Standard (can download videos in up to 1080p quality)<br>
+2-Gold (can download in all possible video qualities)<br>

 <h2>How does it work ? </h2>